-On January 20, 2022, the Company completed the acquisition of 100% of the issued and outstanding equity interests of Expetitle, Inc. ("Expetitle Transaction").
-The aggregate purchase price for 100% of the issued and outstanding equity interests of Expetitle was for aggregate cash consideration \$8.2 million with \$7.4 million payable in cash at the closing of the Expetitle Transaction and \$800,000 in cash subject to escrow, that would be released after twelve (12) months upon the satisfaction or waiver of the following terms and conditions: (i) the key employees remain at their current position with the Company for at least twelve (12) months after the closing of the Expetitle Transaction and (ii) Expetitle will become licensed to operate in at least fifteen states, including then current states of operation, Florida, Georgia, and Texas.
+On January 20, 2022, the Company completed the acquisition of 100% of the issued and outstanding equity interests of Expetitle, Inc. ("Expetitle") pursuant to a stock purchase agreement (the "Expetitle Transaction").
+The aggregate purchase price for 100% of the issued and outstanding equity interests of Expetitle was for aggregate cash consideration \$8.2 million with \$7.4 million payable in cash at the closing of the Expetitle Transaction and \$600,000 in cash subject to escrow, that would be released after twelve (12) months upon the satisfaction or waiver of the following terms and conditions: (i) the key employees remain at their current position with the Company for at least twelve (12) months after the closing of the Expetitle Transaction and (ii) Expetitle will become licensed to operate in at least fifteen states, including then current states of operation, Florida, Georgia, and Texas.
+In addition, certain Expetitle employees were entitled to a cash payment of \$200,000 subject to the same terms as set out for the contingent consideration.
 As of the reporting date, the contingent terms were met and the \$800,000 that was in escrow was released on January 23, 2023.
 In connection with the Expetitle Transaction, Real also granted an aggregate of 700,000 incentive stock options ("Options") and an aggregate of 1.1 million RSUs to members of the Expetitle team.
-The Options will vest quarterly over 3 years and are exercisable for a period of 3 years at \$3.60 per share.
+The Options vest quarterly over 3 years and are exercisable for a period of 3 years at \$3.60 per share.
 The RSUs vest quarterly over 3 years.
-Subsequent to the completion of the Expetitle Transaction, Expetitle Inc. was renamed The Real Title Inc.